semgrep/semgrep-rules/README.md

 | `master` | `returntocorp/semgrep:latest`   | [![semgrep-rules-test](https://github.com/returntocorp/semgrep-rules/workflows/semgrep/badge.svg?branch=master)](https://github.com/returntocorp/semgrep-rules/actions?query=workflow%3Asemgrep+branch%3Amaster) |
 | `develop` | `returntocorp/semgrep:develop`  | [![semgrep-rules-test-develop](https://github.com/returntocorp/semgrep-rules/workflows/semgrep-develop/badge.svg)](https://github.com/returntocorp/semgrep-rules/actions?query=workflow%3Asemgrep-develop+branch%3Adevelop) |

-This repository is the “standard library” for Semgrep rules, but there are many more written by r2c and other contributors available in the [Semgrep Registry](https://semgrep.dev/explore).
+Welcome!
+This repository is the “standard library” for [Semgrep](https://semgrep.dev) rules, but there are many more written by [r2c](https://r2c.dev) and other contributors available in the [Semgrep Registry](https://semgrep.dev/explore).

+## How do I use these rules?

+We recommend starting with a pre-selected subset of rules that someone has already carefully tuned for precision.
+These rule packs, which may include rules not present in this repository, are available on the [Semgrep Registry](https://semgrep.dev/explore).

+The two most popular are:
+* `semgrep --config=p/ci` to find logic bugs, and high-confidence security vulnerabilities; recommended for CI
+* `semgrep --config=p/security-audit` to find security audit points; noisy, not recommended for CI

+If you are determined to drink from the firehose, you can also pull directly from the registry by specifying `r/<foldername.subfolder.etc>`.
+So to run all the python flask rules you would specify:
+`semgrep --config=r/python.flask`

+Semgrep releases [new versions at a very high frequency](https://github.com/returntocorp/semgrep/releases) and the rules in this repo are always updated to take advantage of new features or fix breaking changes on new releases.
+For that reason, we suggest that you avoid stale copies of registry rules.

 ## Contributing